thrashr888/jenngen/README.md

 npx jenngen <source folder> [options]
 ```

+- `--docs` - Experimental: use RAG to generate docs from markdown files
+- `--force` - always generate files, even if they haven't changed
+- `--server` - start a server to serve the output folder
 - `--watch` - watch for changes and rebuild
-- `--server` - start a server to serve the output folder

 ## Environment variables